Switch (PQL)

 Comments

-• The variable must be a numeric value derived from a data point (or tuple), or from a parameter.
+• The Variable can be a numeric value, a String, or a Boolean.
+Its value can be derived from a data point (or tuple) or from a parameter.

-• The case values (1 to 'n') need to be numeric and are compared to the variable value provided.
+• The Case values are compared to the variable value provided.

-• The statements can evaluate to numeric values (including data points and tuples), or to list/ set definitions for producing a list of model elements from a hierarchy.
+• The statements can evaluate to numeric, String, or Boolean values (including data points and tuples), or to list or set definitions for producing a list of model elements from a hierarchy.

 • If the expression results are list or set definitions, the final resolved element list must come from the same model hierarchy.

-• The last statement is optional and does not need a case value.
+• The last statement (the Default) is optional and does not need a case value.
 It will be the default expression if no cases match the variable.

-• The statement expressions should return the same type of result: either numeric values (and data points), or sets.
+• The statement expressions should return the same type of result: numeric, String, or Boolean values (and data points), or sets.
 Mixing result types can lead to errors.

 • For details on how to employ and use this function see the semantic calculation overview.